 In the world of sports, athletes face various challenges and obstacles along their journey.
 While victories and triumphs are often celebrated, there are instances when the competition takes an unexpected turn, leading to a disastrous outcome.
 It is during these moments that athletes must dig deep within themselves and find the strength to overcome adversity.
-In our latest article, we delve into the topic of when the competition ends up being a disaster, exploring the psychological aspects and providing valuable insights from sports psychologist Froso Patsou.
-Join us as we uncover the strategies and mindset needed to navigate through these challenging situations and emerge stronger than ever.

 “During my career, I lost 9000 shots and I left the court with my head bowed because we had lost with an embarrassing result over 300 times.
 I missed the most critical – the last ball of the match twenty-six times.
 The fact that I’ve failed so many times is my biggest achievement”.